Th1nhNg0/railbound_cp/README.md

 ### Key Implementation Details

 - **Tunnel Logic**: Tunnels enforce one-way entry restrictions.
 When a train enters a tunnel, it instantly appears at the next cell after the paired tunnel, exiting in the paired tunnel's direction.
+- **Gate Blocking**: Trains cannot enter cells with closed gates and will wait in place.
+When an activation is triggered at time `t`, gates toggle at time `t+1`, allowing blocked trains to proceed.
 - **Switch Routing**: Switches have three connections with specific routing rules based on which direction the train enters.
 - **Collision Avoidance**: Both same-cell occupancy and position-swap collisions are prevented (except at the target cell).
 - **Sequential Arrival**: Trains must arrive at the target in order - later trains cannot reach the target before earlier trains.